Epistaxis (Nosebleeds)

 • Consider FBC

-• If < 2 y/o → consider referral to a paediatrician as underlying cause is likely
+• If < 2 y/o → consider referral to a paediatrician as an underlying cause is likely

 • 1st line: topical Naseptin® (chlorhexidine and neomycin) cream QDS for 10 days